It’s 10 years since business disruption entered our lexicon, yet SMEs still struggle to plan for this risk to their business.

 Quality not quantity

-Unexpected disruption can rapidly impact your bottom line, wiping value from your business and reducing your pool of prospective buyers.
+Unexpected business disruption can rapidly impact your bottom line, wiping value from your business and reducing your pool of prospective buyers.
 So, planning for this risk is vital.
 While almost half (46%) of businesses cited legislative and regulatory disruption as a concern, it’s the fast-moving threats involving new technologies and business models that are more likely to catch SMEs unaware.

 Yet our study showed that these generated much less concern (22% and 25% respectively) than longer-term risks relating to Brexit, governmental U-turns and the General Election result.
 Other factors, such as new business models, adapting to meet customer expectations, and competition from larger organisations diversifying, also feature prominently on the list of disruptive influences business leaders are worried about.